-Months later we met for coffee, at his favourite coffee place in Santo Spirito, to explain the purpose of my project.
-Two hours into our friendly chat, after listening to his incredible life stories, I realized I would want to have his words printed and kept on my shelf.
+Months later we met for coffee, at his favorite coffee place in Piazza Santo Spirito, to explain the purpose of my project.
+Two hours into our friendly chat, after listening to fragments of his incredible life stories, I realized I would want to have his words in between covers and keep them on my shelf.
 Thus, I asked:

 I froze.
 I love documenting people stories.
-Stories are precious to me; pieces of puzzle that come together and create a unique human being.
-I love the way they smile when they remember their childhood and how they frown whenever a bad memory comes in play.
+Stories are precious to me; pieces of a puzzle that come together and create a unique human being.
+I love the way people smile when they remember their childhood and how they frown whenever a bad memory comes into play.
 The man in front of me was offering his life and memories to “play” with.

-That is how Okay, you’re right!
+That’s how the idea of Okay, you’re right!
 A collection of life stories with Mark Abouzeid. was born.
-Since then Mark became more than just a subject for The human behind the artist; he became the storyteller I could listen to until dawn and a man who opened a door to a new culture for me through his documentaries Growing Cedars In Air and Finding My Lebanon.
+Since then Mark became more than just a subject for The Human Behind The Artist; he became the storyteller I could listen to until dawn and a man who opened the door to a new culture for me through his documentaries Growing Cedars In Air and Finding My Lebanon.